bradanfearna/PyDecimalTime/README.md

 # PyDecimalTime
-Decimal time, the only logical time, in Python, with a GUI using Kivy.
+[Decimal time] (https://en.wikipedia.org/wiki/Decimal_time), the only logical time, in Python, with a GUI using Kivy.

 Here's what it looks like: